shamil/graphout/README.md

     // default: all queries are processed by the outputs.
     "filter": ".*",

-    // the calculation method of the values received from Graphite
+    // the calculation method of the values received from query_engine
     // available methods: "avg", "min", "max"
     // default: "avg"
     "calculation": "avg"